keyll0ger/HTB-Path/Active Directory Enumeration & Attacks.md

    - Kerberoasting from Linux
    - Kerberoasting from Windows

-8.An ACE in the Hole
+8. An ACE in the Hole
    - ACL Abuse Primer
    - ACL Enumeration
    - ACL Abuse Tactics